Pelagic Help

 How to Check In

-• Tap a dive site on the map to open the site modal
+• Tap a dive site on the map to open the dive site panel

 • Tap the Check In button